ptomulik/testmd/README.md

 `ensure => '< 2.4.0'` to `ensure => '~= 2.4'`, to install apache 2.4 and keep
 the version 2.4 installed.

-The installation and configuration of the apache package is more tricky, than shown above.
+In real world, the installation and configuration of the apache package is more tricky than shown above.
 Apache configuration options change from version to version and some of them differ significantly between versions `2.2` and `2.4`.
 It should be known in advance which version is going to be installed in order to select appropriate templates for configuration files.
 In addition, the following aspects must be considered before installing the package

-* for apache < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is choosen at compile time (via build options) - again: some compile-time options must be set on FreeBSD ports,
+* for apache < 2.4 MPM must be selected by selecting appropriate package, for >= 2.4 MPMs are available as dynamic modules, and default MPM is chosen at compile time (via build options) - some build options must be set on FreeBSD ports to select default MPM,
 * most of the apache modules are part of the apache project; on Debian most of them are available as separate installable packages; on FreeBSD (ports), however, you must set appropriate options (`make config`) for an appropriate